topshed/ISTest/en/step_4.md

 - Now we add the lines of code to stream the data up into our bucket.

-- First, create a Streamer with the credentials needed for your data bucket.
+- First, create a Streamer instance with the credentials needed for your data bucket.

 ```python
 streamer = Streamer(bucket_name=BUCKET_NAME, bucket_key=BUCKET_KEY, access_key=ACCESS_KEY)